Mid-America All-Indian Center: History

 The Mid-America All-Indian Center opened in 1976 as a cultural center and provider of social services to the Native American community.
 The original co-founders of the museum included Betty Nixon, a Kiowa artisan who later served as the chairwoman of the center's board of directors.
+The building was designed by Schaefer & Associates PA, local architects.
 The Mid-America All-Indian Center's social services were later abolished, as similar programs could be provided more easily by other agencies, such as the Salvation Army or United Way of the Plains.

 Jerry Martin, the current director of the Lowell D. Holmes Museum of Anthropology at Wichita State University, was the museum's director from 1989 to 1999.

 By 2005, the Mid-America All-Indian Center was suffering from debt and mismanagement.
 The museum was suffering from a range of financial issues, including heavy debt and overdue bills.
 A number of artifacts were also missing from the collection.

 The city of Wichita took control of the Mid-America All-Indian Center in 2005 in an effort to save the center.
 The city government temporarily closed the Mid-America All-Indian Center following the take-over.
 The Mid-America All-Indian Center took out a $175,000 loan from the city of Wichita to pay overdue bills and other expenses.
 It repaid the loan within two years.